edespino/cloudberry-site/docs/sql-stmts/commit.md

 ## Compatibility

 The command `COMMIT` conforms to the SQL standard.
-The form `COMMIT TRANSACTION` is a Cloudberry Database extension.
+The form `COMMIT TRANSACTION` is a Apache Cloudberry extension.

 ## See also